Inhibition of return: Types of cues

 The cue type that directly contrast exogenous cues in many way is the endogenous cue.
 While exogenous cues are solely what stimuli are presented in one's surrounding environment, endogenous cues are based on the internal goals, beliefs, desires, and interpretation of the person.
-While an outside stimulus may be present, such as a stop sign, it is the individuals interpretations and knowledge of the sign that is the endogenous cue causing them to apply pressure to their brakes.
+While an outside stimulus may be present, such as a stop sign, it is the individuals interpretations and knowledge of the sign that is the endogenous cue causing them to react in the manner they see fit.

 Both cues play an equally important role of directing attention in Inhibition of Return, however the way in which they do so differs on a neurological level as well.
 Exogenous cues are automatic and are therefore considered to fall under the "bottom-up" approach regarding attention, while endogenous cues are under the person's control and are seen as "top-down".
 A 2007 experiment examined the way in which bottom-up and top-down processes affect attention during IOR.
 Electrodes were placed in both the parietal and frontal cortices as monkeys took part in a visual search task.
 In the task, the salience of the target object was manipulated.
 In the "pop out" condition, the target stimulus was different from the distractors in both color and shape, whereas in the "search" condition many of the distractors were the same as the target either in color or shape.
 Researchers found that top-down signals, coming from endogenous cues, are processed predominately in the frontal cortex and offer longer lasting effects, while exogenous bottom-up cues have faster occurring effects that appear in the lateral intraparietal area.